kubernetes/enhancements/keps/sig-auth/3926-handling-undecryptable-resources/README.md

 Describe the metrics themselves and the reasons why they weren't added (e.g., cost, implementation difficulties, etc.).
 -->
-- No metric tracking when unsafe deletions actually occur.
-Not assumed to happen often.
+- No new metric for tracking unsafe deletions is required.
+The available metrics (`apiserver_request_duration_seconds`) are sufficient to track the functionality of this feature. often.

 ### Dependencies